 “We don’t have any money to give you, but we do have one thing we can share.
 In the name of Jesus Christ of Nazareth, rise up and walk!”

-The man couldn’t believe what he was hearing, but Peter sounded so confident, so he didn’t hesitate.
+The man couldn’t believe what he was hearing, but Peter sounded so confident, he didn’t hesitate.
 Stretching out his hand and taking hold of Peter’s, the man stood up!
 It was the first time in his life that he had been able to do that!
-He couldn’t believe it!
+He couldn’t believe it.
 He was so overjoyed, he walked and he ran, he leapt and he danced!
 Oh, how wonderful!
-The man was well again!
+The man was well again.

 Many people saw what had happened and gathered round.
 Peter stood up and said: “Why are you surprised?
 It is Jesus who has healed this man, just as he said he would!”